Skip to main content

 The path syntax from DynamoDB-Toolbox follows the DynamoDB specifications, while making it type-safe and simpler:

-import type {
+import type { EntityPaths } from 'dynamodb-toolbox/entity/actions/parsePaths'

-type PokemonPath = Path<typeof PokemonEntity>
+type PokemonPath = EntityPaths<typeof PokemonEntity>

 const namePath: PokemonPath = 'name'